IntuitiveHarmony/collaborativeGitFlow/README.md

 *In order to focus on merge conflicts themselves the following example won't involve any code.*

 Let's look at how gitHub responds when we try an merge a file that has been edited by two different collaborators.

+In this repo we have an `index.html` and `main.css` file.
+Let's make a scenario where two people update the `main.css` and then try and merge them.